This guide is pending an update but most of this still applies.

 Make sure you save the page and the X in the tab is replaced with a green check or circle.

 The next page is important.
 This will be your design, which of course you'll need to make in accordance with the design guide.
-We don't have any required backgrounds except for Natives currently, so feel free to use your own backgrounds, so long as you have permission to use them!
-The file has to be below 1 MB in size otherwise the site will complain and make you redo the image.
+You should follow the colonist creation rules for your design, especially if you are using custom lineart.
+The file has to be below 1 MB in size otherwise the site will complain and make you redo the image upload.

 If you've saved all tabs, there should be a check next to status!
 Head on over to that tab and hit Submit Request.
 Then you can sit back and relax - it's up to us admins to handle it from there!